For chains running 5–200 locations

 Rearview-mirror tools

 Show the report.
 You read, decide, act, hope you measured the right thing.
 Next quarter, repeat.
-The tool never gets sharper on your business.
+You never find out whether the call was right.

 Self-driving navigation

 Closes the loop in days, not quarters.
-Every recommendation is tracked against the forecast it was based on, so the system gets better at predicting your specific business.
+Every recommendation is tied to the forecast it was based on, so you can check whether the call was right — not just whether the chart moved.

 What's different